Risa L. Goluboff

-Risa Lauren Goluboff is an American lawyer and legal historian who serves as the 12th dean of the University of Virginia School of Law; she is the first woman to hold the position.
+Risa Lauren Goluboff is an American legal scholar who served as the 12th dean of the University of Virginia School of Law from 2016 to 2024, the first woman to hold the position.
 She is also the Arnold H. Leon Professor of Law and a professor of history at the University of Virginia.

-Background
+Education

-Goluboff studied History and Sociology as an undergraduate at Harvard University before attending Yale Law School, where she graduated in 2000.
-She also received a Doctor of Philosophy in History from Princeton University.
+Goluboff studied history and sociology as an undergraduate at Harvard University, where she earned a B.A. in 1994.
+In 1999, she received a M.A. from Princeton University before attending Yale Law School, where she graduated in 2000.
+She also received a Doctor of Philosophy in history from Princeton University in 2003.

 Career

 From 2000 to 2001, she clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit.
 From 2001 to 2002, she was clerk for Justice Stephen Breyer of the Supreme Court of the United States.
 She served as a Fulbright Scholar to South Africa.

 In 2009, she won a Guggenheim fellowship.

-On November 20, 2015, she was selected to be the dean of the University of Virginia School of Law, and took office July 1, 2016.
+On November 20, 2015, she was selected to be the dean of the University of Virginia School of Law, becoming the first woman to hold the position, and took office July 1, 2016.
+She retired from the position on June 30, 2024, and was succeeded by Leslie Kendrick.